fangdai-dear/QuasiParetoImprovement/readme.md

 - Access Restrictions: Requesters must sign a data use agreement prohibiting re-identification or redistribution.
 - Data Retention: Approved data will be available for 2 years from the date of publication.
 ```
 This dataset contains 900 thyroid ultrasound images, categorized into three subtypes of thyroid carcinoma:
 - PTC (Papillary Thyroid Carcinoma)
 - FTC (Follicular Thyroid Carcinoma)
 - MTC (Medullary Thyroid Carcinoma)
 The dataset is curated to support medical image classification and segmentation tasks, particularly for deep learning applications in thyroid cancer diagnosis.
 It is curated to support **medical image classification **, particularly for AI applications in thyroid cancer diagnosis.

-1. We have shared part of the thyroid ultrasound dataset for verification.
-Please refer to this article for other studies using this dataset.
-If you use this dataset in your research, please cite the following references:

 #### Citation
 ```bibtex
 @article{yao2024enhancing,